ibm-watson-data-lab/ibm-watson-data-lab.github.io/_features/3-pixiedust.md

 ---
-title: PixieDust
-permalink: pixiedust
 col: s4
+headline: PixieDust
-description: A sprinkling of visualization magic for your data science notebook.
+story: A sprinkling of visualization magic for your data science notebook.
 ---

 # PixieDust